davecan/Sane/README.md

 * Exposed access to current controller/action names: `MVC.ControllerName`, `MVC.ActionName`
 * Redirect via GET or POST: `MVC.RedirectTo(controller_name, action_name)` or `MVC.RedirectToActionPOST(action_name)` with `*Ext` variants
     * POST generates dynamic client-side form automatically submitted via JQuery

+### OWASP Top 10 Mitigations

+The framework provides tools to help mitigate the following three items items from the OWASP Top 10:

+* Injection: The `Database_Class` support parameterized queries.
+* Cross-Site Scripting: Several helper methods automatically encode output, and the `H()` method is provided for simple encoding of all other output.
+* Cross-Site Request Forgery: The [`HtmlSecurity` helper](Framework/MVC/lib.HTMLSecurity.asp) provides per-form and per-site nonce checks to mitigate this threat.

+The remaining seven vulnerabilities are mostly or wholly the responsibility of the developer and/or administrator.

 ### "Generally Consistent API"